Gapminder/gapminder-offline/docs/setup-the-project.md

 * `Gapminder Tools Offline Setup X.X.X.exe.blockmap` files
 * `Gapminder Tools Offline-X.X.X-win.zip ; Gapminder Tools Offline-X.X.X-ia32-win.zip` files for x32 and x64 versions

->Note: `.exe` file is an installer and you can install freely via it on win64 and win32 architectures.

 ### Mac

 * `latest-mac.yml`